 An important point of this procedure is that the weld seam is very high in quality, for two reasons: the purity of the weld as well as the surface finish.
 This becomes critical when a specific welding project demands such results for applications in industries such as semi-conductor, pharmaceutical, food & dairy and aerospace.

-Advantages of TIG Welding
+Advantages of GTAW

-Disadvantages of TIG welding
+Disadvantages of GTAW

-TIG welding equipment represents a higher investment compared to MIG/MAG welding for example, but the welding result is of a superior quality.
+GTAW equipment represents a higher investment compared to MIG/MAG welding for example, but the welding result is of a superior quality.

 - The process can take longer